Arkandos/elder-arcana/content/Rules/Characters/Arts of Arcana/Arts of Thaumaturgy/Art of Nature/index.md

 ---
 tags:
   - art/nature
+title: Art of Nature
+aliases:
+  - Art of Nature
+cssclasses:
+  - document--no-title
 ---
 Plantlife and natural beasts.
 Beasts refer to all types of non-intelligent natural creatures.
 Nature can affect both dead and living plants.
 Nature botches can result in the target turning against you, or an unwanted transformation.